openx/mobile-mock-server/README.md

   -subj /CN=example.com
 ```

 where example.com is your domain, and 10.0.0.1 is your IP.
 You remove not needed.
-After this you can use example.crt with your server
+After this you can use example.crt with your server.